Enhancing the value of your property

 Add central Heating

-If your house doesn’t have central heating, think seriously about adding it.
+If your house doesn’t have central heating, think seriously about adding it, make sure to check out the Central Air Conditioner Reviews.
 Central heating will almost certainly add more to your property value than it will cost.
 For an average 3-bedroom house, new heating will likely cost around £3-4,00, but get experts to assess the best solution for your property.
 Take the opportunity to look at the overall energy efficiency of your house.
 There’s not much point adding central heating if the heat sails straight out of your leaky windows or poorly insulated walls.

 Adding new double glazed windows can add value to a property.
 New PVCu windows are now widely available and require little maintenance.
 They’re also very secure and provide excellent energy efficiency.